jvdsn/white-box-speck/README.md

 * `src/white_box_speck.py`: this file contains the `WhiteBoxSpeck` class, responsible for generating the encoded matrices and vectors when a Speck key is provided.
 * `src/external_encodings.py`: this file contains code generate random linear and affine external encodings, and the code required to output these encodings.
 * `src/main.py`: the main Python file, containing miscellaneous code related to argument handling, logging, and directing the other components.
-* `src/attacks.py`: this file is special.
-It contains a proof-of-concept implementation of the attack to recover linear self-equivalence encodings and external encodings from a white-box Speck implementation.
+* `src/attacks`: this directory is special.
+It contains proof-of-concept implementations of attacks to recover self-equivalence encodings and external encodings from a white-box Speck implementation.

 # Requirements
 This project uses Python 3 and the [SageMath](https://www.sagemath.org/) package.